Eating disorder treatment: Know your options

 - Stunted growth caused by poor nutrition (anorexia)

-- Mental health conditions such as depression, anxiety and obsessive-compulsive disorder
+- Mental health conditions such as depression, anxiety, obsessive-compulsive disorder or substance abuse

 - Lack of menstruation and problems with infertility and pregnancy